sammaadaniel30/practical_work_i_oop_-43009300914-/repo/README.md

 Corrected errors in the file loading.

-Added the virtual methods for printing the details of the platfroms and trains.
+Added the virtual methods for printing the details of the platforms and trains.

 Added partially the DisplayStatus method to show through the console the trains loaded from the file. ÇÇ